-This guidance is based on the law and regulations as of 13 July 2021.
+This guidance is based on the law and regulations as of 1 August 2022.
 Please note that while most requirements remain, some requirements of the regulations relating to EU lists no longer apply since the UK has left the EU.
-This guidance covers the prevention of money laundering and the countering of terrorist financing.
+This guidance covers the prevention of money laundering and the countering of terrorist financing and proliferation financing.
 It is intended to be read by anyone who provides audit, accountancy, tax advisory, insolvency, or trust and company services in the UK and has been approved and adopted by the UK accountancy anti-money laundering supervisory bodies.